Mahmoud-el-sayed/ULTRASONIC/README.md

 2. Measure the distance using the Ultrasonic sensor HC-SR04.
-Check the “HC-SR04 Ultrasonic MT Student Tutorial” pdf file to understand how to interface with this sensor.

-3. The LCD should display the distance value like that:
+3. The LCD should display the distance value like that measured